 - Eat water-rich foods: Include watermelon, cucumbers, and other hydrating fruits and vegetables

-Office Environment Optimization
+Office Environment Adjustments

 - Adjust your chair: Use breathable seat cushions to prevent overheating and maintain proper posture